vulnsystem/OpenssLabs/browser-authority/README.md

 ## Generate server certificate

 We will create the CA and server certificate which key type is rsa:4096.
-The detailed [source code](https://github.com/vulnsystem/OpensslCertificateVerify/browser-authority) have been push to github.
+The detailed [source code](https://github.com/vulnsystem/OpensslCertificateVerify/browser-authority) have been push to this repository directory.
 Please star it when helpful.
 The CA and server certificates will generate after you run the **gen.sh**.

 ## Create a webpage
 In this repository directory, there is a index.html file in the same directory as gen.sh.
 The webpage will be loaded when browser send a request from server.